SARATHYsakthivel/Crm-System-Admin/README.md

 - **User Registration** - Complete registration flow with validation
 - **User Login** - Login functionality with valid credentials

-The tests are written in **Gherkin language** (feature files) for better readability and BDD approach, with step implementations in Java.

 ## ✨ Features

 - ✅ Automated user registration testing